💭 Curious about how your career might look in 1-10 years after graduating from our MSc in Public Policy and Human Development?

-💡 Here, seven of our MPP alumni give you some insights into their working lives and your possible future.
+💡 Here, eight of our MPP alumni give you some insights into their working lives and your possible future.

 “It is hard to overstate the impact that the MPP had on my career.
 I was always drawn to the study of vulnerabilities in humanitarian settings but was only after the MPP that I started seeing myself as a researcher and understanding the relevance of impact analysis.
 The support that UNU-MERIT gave me during and after my graduation helped me develop the skills that led me to my current role at UNICEF.

 As a consultant, I analyse data to assess impact, design future impact evaluations, and provide technical support to country offices.”

 “The MPP programme gave me a fantastic background in governance, policy and migration studies which is very relevant to my current work.
 The Migration Studies specialisation in particular provided me with an excellent understanding of the theories and realities of migration, which has enabled me to bring this perspective to Irish research and to work towards informing migration-related policy debates in Ireland.
 The thesis also prepared me for in-depth research in a way that has proven invaluable.

 I conduct research on Irish policies to enable comparison at the European level, and also conduct social research which has included migration decision-making, integration, and attitudes to diversity.
 Our research is often used to inform debates on migration and policymakers.”

 🎓 Lana Eekelschot – 2021 graduate, Migration Studies specialisation